 If a thief can’t get into your house, they’ll try the garage, which likely is laden with tools that will bring in a nice wad of money.

-Burglars are predictably unpredictable, but there’s a bevy of ways you can proactively protect yourself.
+Burglars are unpredictable, but there are plenty of ways you can proactively protect yourself.
 Below you’ll find a variety of suggestions to assist in anti-burglary defense.

 A neighborhood watch system is a resident-run surveillance arrangement that’s intended to thwart crime in your neighborhood.
-This civilian-based system is a great way to keep your community united and on the same page regarding issues like homelessness, new construction, and general resident safety.
-Ultimately, multiple eyes on the block mean fewer chances for crooks to steal from you.
+This civilian-based system is a great way to keep your community united and on the same page regarding security issues.

 Vacation is exciting, but don’t showcase your absence on social media—you never know who is watching.